Is This The House of Cards You Want To Die On?

 One thing that’s become particularly apparent to me over the last two seasons is how relentlessly apolitical the show is.
 Frank Underwood is ostensibly a Democrat[ref]A great choice- making him an evil Republican is just too easy[/ref].
 Yet he rarely talks about issues or projects that you might expect a Democrat to be interested in.

 Underwood’s character is very clear: he wants power, for its own sake.
-Having a pet house-of-cards-season-4project would merely be an issue for other people to exploit.
+Having a pet project would merely be an issue for other people to exploit.
 Yet when he finally[ref]SPOILER![/ref] assumes the Presidency, the show loses some of the narrative thrust it had in the first two seasons.
 Now that Underwood has power, what does he want to do with it?

 This past season has regained some of that spirit now that Underwood is running for another term, but he’s still trying to maintain the power that he has, not fighting for something he really believes in.